ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization

 \section{Conclusion}

-In this study, we introduce \algname, a novel framework named designed for drug optimization.
-It incorporates a unique scaffold-based LLM design, a three-step optimization process, a two-phase incremental training method, and a novel \TOPN decoding strategy, facilitating controlled reward-guided generation using pretrained LLMs.
-To showcase the superior performance of \algname, we conduct evaluations on real-world viral and cancer-related datasets, comparing it against eight competing baselines.
+We have introduced \algname, a novel framework for drug optimization.
+This framework incorporates a unique scaffold-based GPT design, a three-stage optimization process, a two-phase incremental pre-training approach, and a novel \TOPN decoding strategy that facilitates controlled reward-guided generation using GPT.
+To showcase the superior performance of \algname, we conduct evaluations on real-world viral and cancer-related datasets to compare it against eight competing baselines.
 Our results demonstrate that \algname surpasses all baselines across the majority of performance metrics, underscoring its efficacy.
 Our work highlights \algname's effectiveness in drug optimization, as evidenced by enhancements in various pharmaceutical properties. \fix{Currently, \algname is limited to handling molecules in SMILES format.
-We are looking into expanding \algname's capabilities to accommodate a broader range of drug representation formats as our future direction.}
+We are working to expand \algname's capabilities to accommodate a broader range of drug representation formats as a future direction.}